freon4dsl/Freon-documentation/src/routes/060_Under_the_Hood/020_The_PiTool_Interfaces/index.md

 # The Pi-tool Interfaces

-There are two series of interfaces that make ProjectIt and its generated code extensible and flexible.
+There are two series of interfaces that make Freon and its generated code extensible and flexible.
 The first series are the interfaces implemented by the generated code:

 * [PiEnvironment](/060_Under_the_Hood/020_The_PiTool_Interfaces/010_PiEnvironment_Interface)